beevik/go6502/README.md

 ```

 By default, go6502 disassembles 10 instructions, but you can disassemble a
-different number of instructions by specifying a second argument:
+different number of instructions by specifying a second argument to the
+command.

 ```
 * d .
 3